GT Writing Task 2 (Essay Writing) Sample # 23

 Use your own ideas, knowledge and experience and support your arguments with examples and with relevant evidence.

-Model Answer: [Viewpoint: it the responsibility of the governments of poorer nations to look after their citizens themselves.]
+Model Answer 1: [Viewpoint: It is the responsibility of the governments of poorer nations to look after their citizens themselves]

 Being self-sufficient is a gift that we should all strive for whether it comes to an individual level or for a country.
 Therefore, whether wealthy nations be required to share their wealth with the poorer nations is often debatable.
 My response to this debate would be a ‘no’, so the responsibility naturally lies on the government’s shoulder of the poorer nations to look after their own citizens.

 In my opinion, nations and individuals remain poor mostly because of their reluctance to explore the already-existing opportunities and options to alleviate their poverties whether it comes to ensuring better food safety or quality education.
 In fact, if we notice carefully, we will find that some groups of citizens in the same country are way too more “privileged” than the other groups, allowing them to use more resources and facilities than they actually need or deserve.
 And, should that be the case, it is the sole responsibility of the government of that particular country to ensure a ‘fair and equal’ distribution of wealth among its citizens.